 Data collection methods

-Data will be collected from The Camillion database and Metavision database which are used as the medical record of all hospitalized patients in SUMC.
-This database includes medical diagnosis and demographic characteristics according to ICD-9 Codes. statistical methods
+Data will be collected from the Camillion database and MetaVision database, which are used for the medical records of all hospitalized patients in SUMC.
+These databases include medical diagnoses and demographic characteristics according to ICD-9 codes.

+Statistical methods

-The statistical analysis would be performed in three steps.
-The first step will be the descriptive analysis .
-In this step all quantitative variables: normal distribuated veriable age described by mean and standard deviation.
-Non-normal distribuated veriables (lengh of hospitalization, and NEWS score) described by median, range and inter-quartial range. qualitative veriables (sex, overweight ect) will be described by THEIR distribution by per-cent.
-The second stage is univariate analysis.
-On this stage we compare each dependtant veriable.
-For comparison qualitive dependant veriables (for example, death) with qualitative independent variable (for example, obesity) will use chi-square test or exact-Fisher test , as appropriated.
-For comparison qualitive dependant variables (for example, death) with age we will use T test for independent samples.
-As well as we will use MANN-WITHNET test for comparison such variables with NWES score.
-For comparison dependant variable lenth of hospitalization with qualitive independent variables (for example, obesity) we will use MAN-WITHNEY test, and KRUSKAL-WALLIS test for comparison with non-dichotomic variables as ethnicity.
+The statistical analysis will be performed in three steps.
+The first step will be the descriptive analysis concerning all quantitative variables.
+Normally distributed variables (e.g., age) will be described by mean and standard deviation.
+Non-normally distributed variables (length of hospitalization and NEWS) will be described by median, range, and interquartile range, whereas qualitative variables (e.g., sex and overweight) will be described by their distribution by percent.
+The second step will be univariate analysis.
+In this stage, we will compare each dependant variable.
+For the comparison of qualitative dependant variables (e.g., death) with qualitative independent variables (e.g., obesity), we will use the chi-square test or Fisher exact test , as appropriate.
+For the comparison of qualitative dependant variables (e.g., death) with age, we will use a t-test for independent samples and will use the Mann-Whitney U test for the comparison of such variables with the NEWS.
+For the comparison of dependant variables (e.g., length of hospitalization) with qualitative independent variables (e.g., obesity), we will use the Mann-Whitney U test, as well as the Kruskal-Wallis test for comparison with non-dichotomous variables (e.g., ethnicity).
 The third stage is multivariate analysis.
-On this stage we will construct multivariate logistic regression for dicotomic dependant variable (for example, death).
-For quantitative dependant variable lengh of hospitalization we will construct POISSON or negative binomial multivariate regression model.
-In the regression will be included independent variables that we found significant at the second stage or/and clinically significant.
-On this stage we will check for possible interactions.
+In this stage, we will conduct multivariate logistic regression for dichotomous dependant variables (e.g., death).
+For quantitative dependant variables (e.g., length of hospitalization), we will construct a Poisson or negative binomial multivariate regression model.
+The regression will include independent variables found to be significant in the second stage and/or clinically significant.
+In this stage, we will check for possible interactions.

-P value will be considerd as a statistically significant if P < 0.05. for statistical analysis we will use SPSS software VERSION 26.
+P < 0.05 will be considered statistically significant.
+SPSS software version 26 will be used for the statistical analyses.

 Limitations of study

-Limitteed patients' cohort – we will take a cohort with minimum 194 patients to show a clinical significant effect of 15% with null hypothesis of 0.05.
+Small patient cohort: we will require a cohort with a minimum of 194 patients to find a clinically significant effect of 15% with a null hypothesis of 0.05.

-Single center
+Single-center design.

-after 2/2021 -a new parameter was shown – verified patients after immunization with Pizer BNT162b2
+A new parameter was introduced in February 2021, namely immunization with the Pfizer BNT162b2 vaccine.

-short observation period of 28 days – we decided to focus on that period because after that, the patient considered with Long COVID syndrome and we won’t deal with this subject in this study
+A short observation period of 28 days: we decided to focus on that period because after that timeframe patients would be considered to have “long COVID” and we will not address that condition in this study.

-Vague definitions of variables, such as obesity (can be defined by BMI or by weight threshold) – we will define obesity according to a title in the patient's medical history, The same goes for other medical background variables and drug use.
+Vague definitions of variables, such as obesity (can be defined by BMI or by weight threshold): obesity will be defined according to the patient's medical history, and the same approach will be used for other background medical variables and drug use.

 Student’s responsibilities and schedule

-To do a review of recent studies, and making of study planning – May 2022
+Conduct a review of recent publications and plan the study – May 2022

-Data collection and statistical analysis, Under the guidance of Professor Friger – June-July 2022
+Data collection and statistical analysis, under the guidance of Prof. Friger – June to July 2022

-Initial inference and analysis of statistical results - August 2022
+Initial inference and analysis of statistical results – August 2022

-Take a major part in writing a scientific paper under the guidance of the accompanying facilitators - September 2022
+Play a major role in writing a scientific paper under the guidance of the accompanying facilitators – September 2022

-Approval of the Institutional ethical committee- approved by Helnsiki committee on 7/5/21 .Approval No-SOR-089-21.
+Approval of the institutional ethics committee

+The study was approved by the Helsinki committee on May 7, 2021 (approval no. SOR-089-21).

 References